Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health

 \paragraph{OP: \secSubgroupRootcause{}} Similar to the open problems in the previous subsection, instead of focusing on the model's overall performance, we can also identify subgroups responsible for performance decline in the case of joint distribution.
 By selecting a discrepancy function $\Delta(p_{t_0}, p_{t_1})$—where $\Delta$ denotes a measure of discrepancy, such as an $f$-divergence~\cite{renyi1961measures}—to quantify the difference between distributions, we can formulate the task of identifying subgroups that exhibit distributional differences as the following optimization problem:$\max_{\mathcal{G}\subseteq\mathcal{S}\times\mathcal{C}} \Delta\left(p_{t_0}\left(\mathbf{s},\mathbf{c}, z\mid \mathcal{G}\right), p_{t_1}\left(\mathbf{s},\mathbf{c}, z\mid \mathcal{G}\right)\right)$, s.t. $\left|\mathcal{G}\right|\geq r$, where $r$ denotes the minimum size of the subgroup, pre-specified based on clinical considerations.
 Solving this optimization problem yields a subgroup $\mathcal{G}$ of size at least $r$ that maximizes the performance-related distributional discrepancy between $t_0$ and $t_1$.

 \paragraph{OP: Detecting Subtle Shifts} Lastly, performance drift often unfolds gradually rather than through abrupt shifts.
-Most existing hypothesis tests are calibrated for sharp deviations, making them less effective for detecting slow-onset concept drift.
-Designing statistically rigorous and sensitive tests that can detect such gradual degradation—especially within specific patient subgroups—remains an important open challenge.
-Promising directions include the use of active two-sample testing strategies~\cite{berisha2024label}, which adaptively select informative samples to boost test power under label scarcity, as well as adaptive windowing and monitoring methods~\cite{davisDetectionCalibrationDrift2020, soin2022chexstray} that track cumulative changes over time and are well-suited for detecting subtle shifts.
+Given limited data, designing statistically rigorous and sensitive tests that can detect such gradual degradation—especially within specific patient subgroups—remains an important open challenge.
+Promising directions include the use of active two-sample testing strategies~\cite{li2024active}, which adaptively select informative samples to boost test power under label scarcity, as well as adaptive windowing and monitoring methods~\cite{davisDetectionCalibrationDrift2020, soinCheXstrayRealtimeMultiModal2022} that track cumulative changes over time and are well-suited for detecting subtle shifts.